pranshurastogi29/Post-analysis-and-Suggestion-Engine/README.md

 The downstream NLP tasks covered:

-* News Classification
+* Sentence Completion(with seed text and context)

-* Entity Recognition
+* Upvotes Prediction(Regression/Classification)

+* Post Generation(with selected subject and upvotes)

 * Sentiment Analysis

-* Summarization

-* Information Extraction `To Do`
+* Topic Prediction(Zero Shot) `To Do`

-The user can select different models from the drop down to run the inference.

-The users can also directly use the backend fastapi server to have a command line inference.
+* Many more thing like NER, Clustering, Ranking etc could be done

 <a id='section01a'></a>

 ### Features of the solution

-* **Python Code Base**: Built using `Fastapi` and `Streamlit` making the complete code base in Python.
+* **Python Code Base**: Built using `Transformers` and `Streamlit` making the complete code base in Python.
+Also server could run from Jupyter notebook without writing any code for deployment and API Creation.
-* **Expandable**: The backend is desinged in a way that it can be expanded with more Transformer based models and it will be available in the front end app automatically.
+* **Expandable**: The Streamlit framwork is desinged in a way that code can be expanded and Streamlit also provides us @st.cache that we could use to cache the models which saves us a lot of time and use of more Transformer based models will make the models use in app more changable with writing much costum code and it will be available in the front end app automatically.
-* **Micro-Services**: The backend is designed with a microservices architecture, with dockerfile for each service and leveraging on Nginx as a reverse proxy to each independently running service.
+* **Micro-Services**: The backend is designed with a microservices architecture, with no dockerfile for any of the service and leveraging colab ipython for execution we can run the notebook as a server independently with all models running independently.
-    - This makes it easy to update, manitain, start, stop individual NLP services.
+    - This makes it easy to update, manitain, start, stop different NLP services.

 <a id='section02'></a>